-Milk deliveries to dairy processors increased by 2,9% during 2011, compared to average growth of 1,9% during the last decade.
-Milk deliveries grew at a faster rate in the Southern Hemisphere with double-digit growth in New Zealand, Argentina and Uruguay.
-Milk deliveries also grew at high rates in China (+4,9%), Iran (+5,7%), Israel (+6,8%) and Turkey (+4,9%).
-Milk deliveries decreased in Japan, South Korea and Ukraine.
+Milk deliveries to dairy processors increased by 1,8% during 2012, compared to average growth of 1,9% during the last decade.
+In 2012 milk deliveries increased in New Zealand (8,5%), the US (2,1%), Turkey (12,2%) and EU (0,6%).
+Several countries like Australia (-3,0%) delivered less milk.

-While production of all dairy products increased, the highest growth was recorded for butter and milk powder.
-World liquid milk production increased by 0,8% in 2011 to 126 million tonnes.
-High growth rates were recorded in China, the Ukraine and Belarus while production decreased by 0,2% in Russia and grew by 0,3% in the EU.
+While production of all dairy products increased, the highest growth was recorded for butter, cheese and milk powder.
+World liquid milk production increased in 2012.
+High growth rates were recorded in China, while production decreased in Mexico and the EU.

 Fermented products continued to grow at high rates.

 Total global butter production is estimated at 10 million tonnes.
-Output increased by 4,6% during 2011.
+Output increased by 3,3% during 2012.
 Global cheese production equals 20 million tonnes.
 Of this, more than 80% is manufactured from cow's milk.
 Europe and the USA dominate more than 70% of the global natural cheese market.

-World milk powder production is estimated at 9 million tonnes, about evenly distributed between full-cream and skimmed milk powder.
-Argentina, China and New Zealand increased their production of full-cream milk powder (FMP) in 2011.
+World milk powder production is estimated at 8,5 million tonnes, about evenly distributed between full-cream and skimmed milk powder.
+Argentina, China and New Zealand increased their production of full-cream milk powder (FMP) in 2012.
 European FMP production continues to decrease.
 Firm demand resulted in growth of skimmed milk production.